Fairfax County General District Court: Pay a Fine

 Prepaying a Traffic or Criminal Violation

 Fines and Costs may be paid by Internet, Mail, Phone, or In-Person.
 Instructions for each method of payment are provided below.
-The court accepts Visa, Mastercard, American Express, and Discover Card.
+The court accepts Visa, Mastercard and Discover Card.
 A 4% convenience fee is charged per credit card transaction.
 When paying by mail or in-person, checks, money orders, and cash (in-person only) are also acceptable.

 Payments for cases heard in the Town of Vienna and the Town of Herndon are accepted at the Fairfax County General District Court.
 There is no staff at either town except on the mornings of court.